rodnaph/thieriot/README.md

 As you can see, each of your branches will be listed, along with...

-* a tick/cross indicating if it has a built on Jenkins
+* a tick/cross indicating if it has a build on Jenkins
-* an ID you can refer to it as for create/build/delete commands
+* an ID you can refer to it as for commands
 * information about if it is currently building or not

 Configuration
 -------------

 Configuration is handled via a YAML file in your project root called _.thieriot.yml_.
+The only required parameter is the _jenkins_url_, if you don't specify the project name it will be guessed from the folder name of your project.

 ```yaml
 jenkins_url: jenkins.mycompany.com